Panda kicks up row with tweet over police action on scribes | Politics

 BJP national vice-president Baijayant Panda courted controversy when he likened last week's police action on journalists in Odisha and Maharashtra to the alleged harassment meted out to scribes in Pakistan.
 Taking to Twitter, the former MP, while condemning the "custodial interrogation" of a reporter from OTV -- a channel owned by the Panda family -- said "fascism" must be opposed.

-He also urged a journalist of Republic TV, who, he claimed, had a similar experience in Maharashtra, to speak up on the matter. "#FreedomOfSpeech.
+He also urged people to extend support to the OTV reporter and another journalist of Republic TV, who, he claimed, had a similar experience in Maharashtra. "#FreedomOfSpeech.
 Shameful how Maharashtra & Odisha police simply pick up & assault journalists & do custodial interrogation, without following the basic process of law, like in Pakistan.
 This is real fascism.
 Please speak up for Ramesh Rath of @otvnews & @pradip103 of @republic," the senior BJP leader tweeted on Saturday.

 Panda further claimed that the Odisha police carried out raids even when it lacked proper warrants and interrogated the OTV scribe without following the due course of law.
 "You (government) may not like a particular channel or what they are saying, they may be very loud and obnoxious but that is what freedom of speech is about," he said.